giantswarm/docs/src/content/advanced/gitops/environments/index.md

 The `regions` folder is how we propose to group specifications for configurations referred to different locations or regions in the different cloud providers or datacenters.

-__Note__: If you want to use multiple environment templates to create a single cluster that uses `App CR`s for deployments, for example, you would like to use `dev` layout to set app configuration and then use `east` from the `data-centers` to set the IP ranges, you might run into issues around merging configurations, as currently one configuration source (i.e. `ConfigMap` in `spec.config.configMap`) completely overrides the whole value of the same attribute coming from the other base.
-We're working to remove this limitation.
-This means for example that setting `machinePools` in several files will result on selecting only the full block of the file with higher priority.

 In order to avoid possible collisions in the configuration, we define the different changes in the configuration across several environment folders.
 In our case:

 - `stages` should refer to versions of the cluster and apps running, and different configurations associated to the stage.